Understand How to Succeed at Dental Marketing

 At the beginning of this guide, we covered how to create a good dental website and explained why a website is the cornerstone of your entire dental marketing strategy.
-This section deals with how your dental website is received by searchers and the signals that sends to Google about its quality, so you may want to refer back to the section about websites for a refresher if your website scores poorly on any of the metrics mentioned.
+This section deals with how people interact with a dental website and the signals their actions send to Google about its quality, so you may want to refer back to the section about websites for a refresher if your website scores poorly on any of the metrics mentioned.

-- Have a mobile-optimized website.
+- Reduce bounce rate.
+Have a mobile-optimized website.
 Lots of people search for dentists from mobile devices.
 If your website isn’t optimized for mobile, it may be difficult to use on a phone making a potential patient click the back button and resulting in a negative signal.

-- Keep an eye on load time: People don’t stick around long for a web page to load when they’re searching for information.
+- Improve time spent on your site.
+Keep an eye on load time.
+People don’t stick around long for a web page to load when they’re searching for information.
 Keeping your page load speed below 2 seconds by following best practices with your site and avoiding the use of lots of large images can ensure a searcher stays on your website long enough to read the content you provide.
 Load time is especially important to mobile users.

-- Provide clear, relevant information: If you don’t feel like the link you clicked on took you to a relevant page, you leave pretty quickly.
-Patients are the same way, so be sure that the pages you send patients to announce their topic quickly and clearly.
+- Keep people on your site.
+Provide clear, relevant information.
+If you don’t feel like the link you clicked on took you to a relevant page, you leave pretty quickly.
+Patients are the same way, so be sure the pages you send patients to announce their topic quickly and clearly.

 Maintaining a healthy, fast-loading dental website and regularly working to improve your behavioral signals will be rewarded by more prominent search placement and greater visibility for your dental marketing efforts.